 9pm-ish, except in April, August and December.
 The March meeting is our AGM and November is our bring and share buffet social.

 These meetings are held at:

-Longsight Methodist Church Hall, Longsight Lane, Harwood, Bolton, BL2 3HX.
+Longsight Methodist Church, Longsight Lane, Harwood, Bolton, BL2 3HX.

-The church has a well-sized car park and the ramps at the entrance
+The church has a well-sized car park and a ramp at the entrance

 provide good wheelchair access.
 The entrance fee is £1 (to pay to rent

 the church for the evening) and refreshments are provided (gluten/dairy free catered for).